Psyhic/JavaBasicPrac/README.md

 # JavaBasicPrac
 Java Course with full detailed Explanation using cooments.

 ## Programs with Newbie level to Intermediate level
+15 Question with different types
 Clone it or Download zip file for getting started.

 ### IDES or Text editors can be used are VS code and Intellije.